spagnuolocarmine/touchbar-systemmonitor/README.md

 - :satellite: the network traffic on your active interface in KB/s;
 - :file_folder: the average percentage IO operations on your disk;
 - :battery: the percentage of your battery;
-- :bar_chart: open ther MacOS Activity Monitor Application.
+- :bar_chart: open the MacOS Activity Monitor Application.

 ## Do it by yourself